- Cyber

 In Short..

-• CE+ is not a one-off certification — operationalising it means embedding controls into daily processes, not preparing for audit snapshots.
+CE+ is not a one-off certification — operationalising it means embedding controls into daily processes, not preparing for single audits.

 Introduction

 Most organisations that pursue Cyber Essentials Plus do so for the badge.
 Few build the processes that make it stick.
-I sat down with Gabriel Few-Wiegratz, Product Marketer and GRC Specialist at SureCloud, to get an honest account of what operationalising CE+ actually means — and where organisations consistently fall down.
+I sat down with Gabriel Few-Wiegratz, Product Marketer at SureCloud who works closely with our customers and the market, to get an honest account of what operationalising CE+ actually means and where organisations consistently fall down.

 Let's start with the term itself.
 "Operationalise" gets used a lot.
 What does it actually mean in this context?